Non-Seismic Data Acquisition and Processing: Gravity & Magnetics

 |Day 13 - 30||Independent study|

-Duration: 14 hours (click on "Register" to see the exact times of the next delivery)
+Duration: 14 hours (click on "Register" to see the exact times of each course edition)

 Note this is an estimation of the time required to go through the course, including watching/reading lectures, attending webinars and completing quizzes.